amaanq/coc.rs/README.md

 ### Basic Events

-First a struct should be created that will implement the trait `EventHandler`
+First a struct should be created that will implement the trait `EventHandler`, this is similar to how the serenity discord library does event handling.

 ```rust
 struct Handler;